 Where the water goes in an average US household.
 Source: Analysis by Benjamin D. Inskeep and Shahzeen Z. Attari published in the Environment Magazine July-August 2014

-Both diagrams clearly show that the biggest “water holes” are Toilet, Shower, Laundry (Washer), Faucets (kitchen and bath) and Leaks (if we put aside for a moment the outdoor).
+Both diagrams clearly show that the biggest “water holes” are Toilet, Shower, Laundry (Washer), Faucets (kitchen and bath), and Leaks (if we put aside for a moment the outdoors).

 Sources of the freshwater

-The degree of difficulty related to the access to freshwater largely depends on the location of your off-grid container house.
-Nearby spring, creek, lake or source of groundwater will offer almost continuous access to the water although in exchange.
-In practice however, it may be more difficult to find such premium locations.
+The degree of difficulty related to access to freshwater largely depends on the location of your off-grid container house.
+Nearby springs, creeks, lakes, or sources of groundwater will offer almost continuous access to the water in exchange.
+In practice, however, it may be more difficult to find such premium locations.
 Fortunately, “rainy” climate zones open much larger areas for possible locations of off-grid container houses.
-But rain has its own limitation – it’s seasonal character and so necessity to store large amounts of water to get through dry seasons.
-Obviously, dry zones with low yearly rainfall rate will make any access to freshwater challenging and costly.
+But the rain has its own limitation – its seasonal character and so the necessity to store large amounts of water to get through dry seasons.
+Obviously, dry zones with low yearly rainfall rates will make any access to freshwater challenging and costly.

-Since long most of us realized that in this world, nothing is free.
+For a long, most of us realized that in this world, nothing is free.
 Well, there are still some exceptions and one of them is Free Water falling from the sky.
-Understandably, since the beginning of time we were taking it for granted wrongfully assuming that the only gift that ever fell from the sky was the Biblical Manna.
+Understandably, since the beginning of time, we were taking it for granted wrongfully assuming that the only gift that ever fell from the sky was the Biblical Manna.
 These days it is clear that we couldn’t be more wrong.
-Now more seriously – availability of rainwater is the true blessing, not only because it is free, but also because it has potential to be the cleanest source of water on Earth.
+Now more seriously – the availability of rainwater is a true blessing, not only because it is free, but also because it has the potential to be the cleanest source of water on Earth.

-a) Average yearly rainfall and its seasonal distribution makes it practical
+a) Average yearly rainfall and its seasonal distribution make it practical

 b) There are no sources of heavy air pollution in the area of your location